 Over time, the NWP model has been recognized and celebrated for its effectiveness.
 The Carnegie Corporation of New York evaluated the National Writing Project as the best large-scale effort to improve composition instruction now in operation in this country.
 The National Endowment for the Humanities stated that the National Writing Project has been by far the most efficient cost-effective project in the history of the Endowment's support for elementary and secondary education programs.
 The National Council of Teachers of English honored the National Writing Project as an exemplary national resources.
 The Council for Basic Education stated that the National Writing Project is perhaps the most successful and certainly the most far-reaching of all the recent initiatives to improve the condition of writing.
-The National Writing Project is successful because it is helping teachers become competent writers themselves and thus be better teachers of writing.
+The National Writing Project has been successful because it helpsg teachers become competent writers themselves and thus be better teachers of writing.

 The Cal State Northridge Writing Project: